Guide

 With bearings lubricated with grease, correct commissioning primarily determines the durability, service life and the performance of the spindle bearing.
 An optimum grease distribution run will optimise the characteristic value of the rotational speed, reduce the operating temperature in the bearing, achieve a long service life and ensure high operational reliability.
 During the grease distribution run, the grease is displaced from the running track and the base oil which is continuously added can build up the separating oil film between the balls and the running tracks required for lubrication.The grease distribution run can be split into short intervals and continuous operation.
 Initially, the system is run at various speeds for ½ – 1 min. …

 With most repair work, the vertically or horizontally positioned spindle must be removed from the machine tool.
 In doing so, it is critical that installation or removal work is only carried out once the machine has been released for this and that safety measures are complied with.
-The oil and coolant lines are disconnected first and reconnected last.If it is necessary to ship the spindle, ensure that all open connections for lubrication and sealing air are sealed by suitable means.
-This prevents the ingress of foreign objects and moisture, which could damage the sensitive precision bearing.
-Shipping should be carried out only in closed crates in which the spindles are firmly chocked as a matter of principle.
-A spindle is a high-precision and sensitive key component of a machine tool.
-It should therefore always be handled with the greatest care.Written commissioning guidelines are provided with the spindle by the spindle manufacturer. …
+The oil and coolant lines are disconnected first and reconnected last.If it is necessary to ship the spindle, ensure that all open connections for lubrication and sealing air are sealed by suitable means. …

 In machine tools, the main spindle realises the rotational cutting movement.
 In doing so, the cutting movement can be carried out both by a rotation of the workpiece (lathes) as well as by a rotation of the tool (drilling or milling machines).
 The design of the spindles differs depending on the application, the speed range and the development stage.
 As a result, from machine to machine, differentiation is made between a directly driven and indirectly driven spindle.
 In the case of directly driven spindles, the motor is integrated on or at the spindle shaft (motor spindle) with the tool interface.
 This has the advantage that the structure is extremely torsionally stiff. …

 A motor spindle is a directly driven spindle, where the motor, which is normally a three-phase asynchronous motor, is located directly on the main spindle between the spindle mounts.
 Here, the rotor is shrink-fitted directly onto the spindle shaft.
 The heat arising from the high power losses is partially dissipated via liquid cooling, or occasionally via air cooling over the stator.
-Compared to conventional drives, motor spindles are characterised by a high degree of torsional stiffness and most commonly belt-driven or gear-driven designs.
-Further advantages of the motor spindle are the compact construction of the motor, the quiet and precise running of the spindle even at very low rotational speeds, as well as the detection of the motor speed and the spindle position via a rotary encoder. …
+Compared to conventional drives, motor spindles are characterised by a high degree of torsional stiffness and most commonly belt-driven or gear-driven designs. …

 A rotary feedthrough provides gases and liquids with a sealed transition from a fixed object to a rotating object or between two rotating objects.In the machine tool spindle, the rotary feedthrough is attached above the floating bearing and feeds the coolant for the tool into the shaft.
 In wet processing, this is oil or water-based coolant and in dry processing it is air.
-With minimum quantity lubrication, where the coolant is precisely metered to suit the machining and the workpiece, an oil-air mix is used as coolant.As a result, the rotary feedthrough is exposed to high rotational speeds and variable coolant quantities because it transfers media from the stationary housing to the rotating shaft. …
+With minimum quantity lubrication, where the coolant is precisely metered to suit the machining and the workpiece, an oil-air mix is used as coolant.As a result, the rotary feedthrough is exposed to high rotational speeds and variable coolant quantities because it transfers media from the stationary housing to the rotating shaft.
+Single-flute rotary feedthroughs are most often used in the field of machine tool spindles.
+These feed the coolant in one direction in the shaft.
+Multi-flute rotary feedthroughs feed gases or liquids into a rotating element and then back out again.
+Some manufacturers offer a special type of rotary feedthrough, which enables the spindle shaft to be cooled. …

 Rotor and Stator of Motor Spindles: Fundamentals and SignificanceMotor spindles are crucial components in machine tools used for precision machining tasks such as milling, drilling, or grinding.
 A fundamental physical aspect that governs the functioning of these spindles lies in the interaction between the rotor and stator.
 This essay illuminates the functions, structure, and importance of these two key elements.1.
 The Rotor: The rotor constitutes the rotating part of the motor spindle and bears the tool.
 Typically made from high-strength materials like alloyed steel or ceramics, the rotor withstands the stresses encountered during machining operations.
 Its rotation generates the necessary kinetic energy for the precise machining of workpieces.2.
 The Stator: Surrounding the rotor, the stator is the stationary part of the motor spindle. …

 Single-row angular contact ball bearings with a contact angle between 12° and 25° are termed spindle bearings.
 They comprise solid inner and outer rings as well as solid window cages and cannot be dismantled.
 In comparison to other bearings, they can be better lubricated thanks to their smaller contact surfaces.
 For this reason, spindle bearings are used for mounting high-speed main spindles in machine tools, and are distinguished from conventional angular contact bearings by their accuracy and the smaller contact surfaces for the balls.
-In order to guarantee a defined rolling behaviour of the balls, spindle bearings always require pre-tensioning in axial direction.As a result of the increasing requirements, particularly for the maximum rotational speed, high-speed bearings (HS bearings) and hybrid bearings (HC bearings) have been developed.
-Hybrid bearings use ceramic balls, which have lower density and a higher modulus of elasticity than conventional roller bearing steel. …
+In order to guarantee a defined rolling behaviour of the balls, spindle bearings always require pre-tensioning in axial direction.As a result of the increasing requirements, particularly for the maximum rotational speed, high-speed bearings (HS bearings) and hybrid bearings (HC bearings) have been developed. …

 Tool spindles are cooled by water (with corrosion inhibitor), air or oil in order to protect the spindle components from overheating and to maintain temperature-dependent material characteristics.The coolant is fed through the cooling coil, a wide milled "internal thread" in the housing around the motor spindle.
 The coolant heated by the waste heat from the spindle is cooled in suitable cooling units so that it can be fed back through the cooling coil again.
 In doing so, the correct composition of the coolant must be observed because the cooling coil could be destroyed or blocked through the effects of corrosion.